play icon for videos

 Pair every score with a story

-A number tells you what changed; the case note tells you why.
-Collect both at the same moment, on the same record, so the narrative explains the score.
+A number says what changed; the case note says why.
+Collected at the same moment, on the same record, so the narrative explains the score — and the score can cite the sentence.

 04 · Caseload